Get

 Let’s face it, we envy them: snoozing and lazing for most of the day, never seen working on their keep-fit regime, yet able at a moment’s notice to take to their heels or leap effortlessly onto a high perch.
 Stress panting is rare and most healthy cats can cope with sudden exertion or stress with no signs at all.

 If you do see your cat chased across the yard with a barking hound dog at his heels, or find him hemmed in and unable to move to a safe place, threatened by people, noise, or other pets, then extreme stress may have caused him to pant.
-Even so, he needs to be carefully watched and it’s worth reading on to consider underlying problems which might be brewing.
+Even so, he needs to be carefully watched, and it’s worth reading on to consider the underlying problems that might be brewing.

 Pain alone would rarely make a cat pant, unless sudden and severe, such as a road traffic accident.
 Even then, panting would suggest more than just bruising.
 Long-term painful conditions, such as arthritis, often go unrecognized for months or years because cats hide their pain so well, simply becoming subtly less springy and less interactive.